May 8 – 10, 2015 – Philadelphia, PA

 Through a partnership with Friends of Rittenhouse Square and in conjunction with Philadelphia Parks & Recreation, this event brings 145 fine craftsmen from across the country and Canada to downtown Philadelphia.

 145 white tent canopies brimming with beautiful objects line the sidewalks surrounding the outer perimeter of the renowned park.
 Patrons will enjoy the natural beauty of Rittenhouse Square’s waving canopy of trees and the nearby cafes as they browse through the booths of independent craftsmen.

 Roughly half of the event features functional home décor such as furniture, pottery, clocks, glass, photography and other furnishings.
 The other half showcases wearable arts such as jewelry, clothing, accessories, and leather and fiber handbags.
 Regardless of medium, all Pennsylvania Guild craftsmen make it their passion to elevate everyday functional items into the realm of the visionary.

-“As the national movement for buying handmade strengthens and deepens, we’re inspired by the ability of our established and emerging makers to connect with the trends of a community,” said Sherrie Boyer, executive director.
+“As the national movement for buying handmade strengthens and deepens, we’re inspired by the ability of our established and emerging makers to connect with the trends of a community,” said Sherrie Boyer, former executive director.
 “Wearing hand-crafted jewelry, statement handbags, and designer clothing all made in America is currently a badge of honor.
 We’re pleased that our event is a shopping experience for people seeking to make that statement.”

 All the craft on display is the patient and careful work of the craftsmen in the booth.
 Craft works include ceramics, jewelry, handmade clothing, weaving, artisan furniture, functional objects and more.